heltonsaulo/heltonsaulo.github.io/_pages/Journal.md

   110. [Unbiased estimation in new Gini index extensions under gamma distributions, with application to real income data](https://arxiv.org/abs/2506.00666).
 Jointly with R. Vila.
 Submitted to **International Journal of Applied and Computational Mathematics**.
   111. [Two Tunable Gini-Type Measures with U-Statistic Estimation: Theory, Simulation, and an Empirical Application to GDP per Capita in the Americas](https://arxiv.org/abs/2508.02965).
 Jointly with R. Vila.
 Submitted to **Social Choice and Welfare**.
   112. [Bias in estimating Theil, Atkinson, and dispersion indices for gamma mixture populations](https://arxiv.org/abs/2506.22168).
 Jointly with R. Vila.
 Submitted to **Mathematics and Computers in Simulation**.
-  113. [On the bias of the Gini estimator: Poisson and geometric cases, a characterization of the gamma family, and unbiasedness under gamma distributions](https://arxiv.org/abs/2512.14983).
-Jointly with R. Vila.
-Submitted to **Statistical Methods & Applications**.
+  113.
   114. [Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations](https://arxiv.org/abs/2602.14861).
 Jointly with R. Vila.
 Submitted to **Japanese Journal of Statistics and Data Science**.
   115. Multimodal Exponential-Polynomial Families on Constrained Supports via Monotone Transformations.
 Jointly with R. Vila.
 Submitted to **Statistical Papers**.
   116. [New closed-form estimation methods for multivariate gamma distributions, with application to hydrology](https://arxiv.org/abs/2509.10794).
 Jointly with R. Vila.
 Submitted to **Communications in Statistics – Simulation and Computation**.
-  117. [A unified method for generating closed-form point estimators for exponential families: An example with the beta distribution applied to proportions of land used for farming](https://arxiv.org/abs/2508.12169).
-Jointly with R. Vila.
-Submitted to **Australian & New Zealand Journal of Statistics**.
+  117. [A transformed-score approach to closed-form and one-step efficient estimation for the beta distribution](https://arxiv.org/abs/2508.12169).
+Jointly with R. Vila, F. Quintino and P. L. Ramos.
+Submitted to **Journal of Statistical Computation and Simulation**.
   118. [A unified transformation conditioning construction of bivariate distributions motivated by sample-selection models](https://).
 Jointly with R. Vila.
 Submitted to **Computational and Applied Mathematics**.
   119. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
 Jointly with R. Vila and E. Nakano.
 Submitted to **Metrika**.
-  120. [The arithmetic-harmonic inequality index: Theory, inference, and finite-sample analysis](https://arxiv.org/abs/2604.04249).
-Jointly with R. Vila.
-Submitted to **Behaviormetrika**.

   121. [Unbiased estimation of normalized scale-invariant indices under the gamma distribution](https://).
 Jointly with R. Vila and F. Quintino.
 Submitted to **Computational and Applied Mathematics**.
   122. [Unifying the Hoover and Gini indices: Analytical, bias, and computational aspects](https://arxiv.org/abs/2603.26166).
 Jointly with R. Vila and F. Quintino.
 Submitted to **Journal of Mathematical Economics**.
   123. [Simple analytical expressions for the bias of the 𝑚th Gini index under gamma mixture populations](https://).
 Jointly with R. Vila and F. Quintino.
 Submitted to **XXXXXX**.
   124. [Length-biased Birnbaum-Saunders quantile regression with application to water evaporation](https://arxiv.org/abs/2605.26253).
 Jointly with T. Nonato and R. Vila.
 Submitted to **Communications in Statistics – Theory and Methods**.
   125. [Quantile autoregressive moving average models for ratio-based bounded time series](https://arxiv.org/abs/2605.26052).
 Jointly with R. Vila and F. Vilca.
-Submitted to **Computational and Applied Mathematics**.
+Submitted to **Journal of Forecasting**.
   126. [A multivariate Birnbaum-Saunders autoregressive moving average model with application to air pollution concentration data](https://arxiv.org/abs/2605.04211).
 Jointly with R. Vila.
 Submitted to **Stochastic Environmental Research and Risk Assessment**.
 ## Book Chapters
   127. [Monitoring environmental risk by a methodology based on control charts](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
 Jointly with V. Leiva and F. Ruggeri.
 In **Risk Assessment Challenges: Theory and Practice** (Eds.
 C. Kitsos, T.A.
 Oliveira, S. Gulati and S. Rigas), Springer, 2015.